medcomdk/dk-medcom-carecommunication/docs/index.md

 <a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank">Click here to read the general description of MedCom's test and certification process.</a>

+<b>The test protocols in English and test scripts are currently in preparation.
+As soon as they are ready, they will be published below. </b>

  **Sending a CareCommunication**
   * [Test protocol in Danish (docx)](CareCommunication_Testprotokol_Afsendelse.docx)